zalkklop/LVSM/README.md

 ### Data
-Download the RealEstate10K dataset from [this link](http://schadenfreude.csail.mit.edu:8000/), which is provided by [pixelSplat](https://github.com/dcharatan/pixelsplat), and put the data in `YOUR_RAW_DATAPATH`. run the following command to preprocess the data into our format.
+Download the RealEstate10K dataset from [this link](http://schadenfreude.csail.mit.edu:8000/), which is provided by [pixelSplat](https://github.com/dcharatan/pixelsplat), and put the data in `YOUR_RAW_DATAPATH`.
+Run the following command to preprocess the data into our format.
 ```bash
 python preprocess_data.py --base_path YOUR_RAW_DATAPATH --output_dir YOUR_PROCESSED_DATAPATH --mode ['train' or 'test']
 ```